eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 When the RuntimeFacade gets a requests to create a workload, the RuntimeFacade shall:
 * request the wrapped runtime to create the workload (incl. starting the state checker monitoring it)
-* start the WorkloadControlLoop waiting for stop or update commands for that workload
+* start the WorkloadControlLoop waiting for delete, update or restart commands for that workload
+* request the WorkloadControlLoop via the WorkloadCommandChannel to restart the workload if the create fails for that workload
 * return a new workload object containing a WorkloadCommandChannel to communicate with the WorkloadControlLoop

 Comment: